Talks on Gaza hostage deal taking place at official level in Qatar

 Hamas still has around 100 hostages presumed to be alive.
 The ceasefire would last around six weeks and would come into force before the Muslim holy month of Ramadan, beginning March 10.

 It is unclear how much Hamas has adjusted its conditions for an agreement.
-The Arabic television channel Al-Jazeera quoted an unnamed Hamas official on Sunday as saying that the reality on the ground did not reflect the reported optimism for an imminent deal.
+Qatar-based broadcaster Al Jazeera quoted an unnamed Hamas official on Sunday as saying that the reality on the ground did not reflect the reported optimism for an imminent deal.

 In any case, Netanyahu is expected to remain opposed to Hamas' central demand for an indefinite cessation of hostilities and a complete withdrawal of Israeli forces from the Gaza Strip.